kernvalley/events.kernvalley.us/_events/2020-encampment-work-party.md

 ---
 Community welcome to help Encampment reenactors put some finishing touches on the entire area and helping Horse and Kate with vandal damage from last week.

-Get with Rob, Horse or me and we will do the wood split/ put in trailer thing once again.
+Get with Rob, Horse or Mike and we will do the wood split/ put in trailer thing once again.
 See you there, Mike

 See [{% include icon.html icon="facebook" %} Facebook Event](https://www.facebook.com/events/1047956735583373/)